NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 make install
 ```
 To use the MCgrid tools, there are various modifications that must be made to
 the Rivet analyses to enable the package.
-DEtails can be found in the
+Details can be found in the
 MCgrid user's manual provided with the source files.
 Once MCgrid is
 sucessfully installed and analysis files are correctly tweaked,
-Sherpa can be run in the usual way twice.
+SHERPA can be run in the usual way twice.
 As for the other methods,
 the first time APPLgird tables are initialied; the second time they are filled.

 **example**